SkylineCommunications/dataminer-docs-connectors/connector/doc/Fraunhofer_DAB_Content_Server.md

 ## How to use

-On the **General** page, you can find the overall status parameters for the contribution, content server and distrubution as well as the on-air multiplex.
+On the **General** page, you can find the overall status parameters for the contribution, content server, and distribution, as well as the on-air multiplex.
 The page also contains some system actions such as:

-  - Restart The Transmission
+- Restart the transmission
-  - Stop The Transmission
+- Stop the transmission
-  - Halt the Content Server
+- Halt the content server
 - Clear SMART (restart monitor of connected drives)
-  - Gratuitous ARP (rediscover new IP on the network)
+- Gratuitous ARP (rediscover new IPs in the network)
-  - Restart the Audio Encoders
+- Restart the audio encoders

 The **System Status** page contains the complete status overview of all items.

-The **Contribution**, **Content Server** and **Distribution** pages are a filtered set of the System Status table.
+The **Contribution**, **Content Server**, and **Distribution** pages contain a filtered set of the System Status table.